How to Become a Certified Nurse-Midwife in North Carolina: CNM Program Guide

 Dual Focus Master’s Degrees in Nurse-Midwifery/Women’s Health

-A number of schools have begun offering dual specialization nurse-midwifery degrees, such as the nurse-midwifery/women’s health nurse practitioner program.
-This program provides students with a more comprehensive course of study and an opportunity to earn dual certification as a certified nurse-midwife (CNM credential) and board-certified women’s health nurse practitioner (WHNP-BC credential).
+Several schools have introduced dual specialization nurse-midwifery degrees, such as the nurse-midwifery/women’s health nurse practitioner program.
+This program offers students a more comprehensive course of study.
+It provides an opportunity to earn dual certification as a certified nurse-midwife (CNM credential) and a board-certified women’s health nurse practitioner (WHNP-BC credential).

 The nurse-midwifery/women’s health nurse practitioner dual focus degree remains a popular dual specialty, given the similar patient population focus of these two APRN specialties and the many overlapping skills.
 According to recent North Carolina workforce data, CNMs with dual certification as WHNPs have expanded practice opportunities and often command higher salaries due to their broader scope of practice.